NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Execution Flow for Downsampling Conv2d

-Our proposed methods apply to any conv2d shapes (e.g., pointwise conv2d) but special cares are required for some variants, including downsampling conv2d and depthwise conv2d (dwconv2d).
-We show how we arrange CNN operations and optimize the execution flows for various circumstances by reducing the level consumption and the bootstrapping cost.
+Our proposed methods apply to any conv2d shape (e.g. pointwise conv2d), but special care is required for downsampling conv2d.
+We show how we rearrange downsampling conv2d to reduce the number of bootstrapping operations, and significantly reduce the overall computational cost.